 Seabirds in Polar Regions are experiencing increasing environmental stress due to climate change and pollution.
 They also serve as indicator species for changes in the environment.
 But what do they tell us about how seabird populations are affected by contaminants and climate, and is the situation the same in Antarctica as in the Arctic?

 The Centre for Ecological and Evolutionary Synthesis (CEES) combines a broad spectrum of disciplines (such as population biology, statistical and mathematical modelling, and genomics) to foster the concept of ecology as a driving force of evolution via selective processes, with a corresponding influence of evolutionary changes on ecology.

 Some of the species we work with are easiest attained before onset of winter.
 With summer rapidly coming to an end, Jan and I went to Drøbak this week to sample copepods and threespine sticklebacks.

 22nd of August, Katrine, Danny and myself went for a short two-day trip of intensive networking in Sweden.

 In this project we seek to understand the effect of multiple stressors on life history traits.
 We use copepods as model organisms.

-Environmental change may influence trophic efficiency.
-In this project we seek to understand how contaminant accumulation in coastal ecosystem will affect the food web structure.
+Environmental change may influence environmental distribution of organic carbon.
+In this project we seek to understand how carbon source affects contaminant accumulation in coastal ecosystem organisms.

 We finally have our blog up and running!
 Here, you will find news and pictures from our ongoing work and activities.